-In Manitoba, the federal output-based pricing system applies to facilities with emissions greater than or equal to 50 kilotonnes CO_2e annually.
-Facilities with emissions equal to or greater than 10 kilotonnes CO_2e annually can voluntarily optin to the system.
+In Manitoba, the federal output-based pricing system and carbon pricing schedule applies to facilities with emissions greater than or equal to 50 kilotonnes $CO_2e$ annually.
+Facilities with emissions equal to or greater than 10 kilotonnes $CO_2e$ annually can voluntarily opt-in to the system.

-• Federal and Provincial Methane Emissions Reduction Regulations:
+Federal and Provincial Methane Emissions Reduction Regulations:

-By 2025, the federal government has committed to reduce methane emissions from the oil and gas sector by 40% to 45% below 2012 levels.
-The federal government's methane regulation came into effect on January 1, 2020 and applies nationally unless provinces reach equivalency agreements with the federal government, in which case the federal regulation would not be in effect for those jurisdictions.
+By 2025, the federal government has committed to reduce methane emissions from the oil and gas sector by 40-45% below 2012 levels.
+The federal government's methane regulation came into effect on January 1, 2020 and applies nationally unless provinces reach equivalency agreements with the federal government, in which case the federal regulation does not apply.
 The provinces of British Columbia, Alberta and Saskatchewan have implemented provincial methane regulations, and have reached equivalency agreements with the federal government.
 Accordingly, the applicable provincial methane regulations govern in the three western provinces whereas the federal methane regulation applies to methane emissions in the province of Manitoba.